vmware-archive/chemtrails/README.md

 ## Usage

-Set the location of your config server in the environment:
+Set the location and of your config server in the environment:

 ```
 CONFIG_SERVER_URL=http://localhost:8080